jasonpriem/plos_altmetrics_study/stats/README_docs.md

     dexy -s docs_src

-The resulting docs will be in the new cache subdirectory, and images will be in the new artifacts subdirectory.
 To see it working, you can check out

 	tail -f logs/dexy.log

+The resulting docs will be in the new cache subdirectory, and images will be in the new artifacts subdirectory.
+The final pages are then added and committed to the [project wiki repository](https://github.com/jasonpriem/plos_altmetrics_study/wiki) and the images are moved to an image server (with the final doc pages image root path modified accordingly).